6 months ago

 - The number of submissions per day is limited to 10.

 - It is strictly forbidden to hack the provided data or to exploit any unfair data leak that can improve the solution score.
-All attempts at making predictions for any test instance using information extracted from other sources will result in disqualification.
+All attempts at making predictions for any test instance using information extracted from other test instances will result in disqualification.

 - Each team is obliged to provide a short report describing their final solution.
-The report must contain information such as the name of the team, the names of all team members, and a brief overview of the used approach.
-It should be submitted using the KnowledgePit submission system by May 29, 2022 (23:59 GMT).
+The report must contain information such as the name of the team, the names of all team members, the source code of the final solution, and a brief overview of the used approach.
+It should be submitted in the KnowledgePit submission system by June 11, 2023 (23:59 GMT).

 - By enrolling in this competition, you grant the Organizers the right to process your submissions and reports for the purpose of evaluation and post-competition research.